HOOLAHAN/Shop_Manager_Chalenge/designing_repository_class/music_library/music_library_design_recipe.md

     # Executes the SQL query:
     # SELECT id, title, release_year, artist_id FROM albums;
     # Returns an array of Album objects.
   end

+  def find(id)
+    # returns a single record using its id.
+It will perform a filtered SELECT query to retrieve that single row.
+  end

 end